 FoodShare Employment & Training

 CW Solutions has been a provider for FSET services since 2004.
-As of April 1, 2015, CW Solutions expanded its services throughout the Northcentral FSET Region as a partner with Wood County Human Services.
+CW Solutions expanded its services throughout the Northcentral FSET Region as a partner with Wood County Human Services in 2015.

 The Northcentral FSET region consists of nine counties (Adams, Wood, Portage, Marathon, Langlade, Lincoln, Oneida, Forest and Vilas counties).